FrancescoLazzari/ADM-HW1/README.md

 ## File Descriptions

-* scripts.ipynb: Contains all the Hackerrank exercises on Python assigned for the first homework.
+* **scripts.ipynb**: Contains all the Hackerrank exercises on Python assigned for the first homework.
-* stamps: Contains a PDF with the screenshots of all the submission made into the Hackerrank platform for the first homework.
+* **stamps**: Contains a PDF with the screenshots of all the submission made into the Hackerrank platform for the first homework.